zendertv/react-native-zender/README.md

 const zenderConfig = {
   debugEnabled: false,
+  // iOS: you need to listen for the deviceToken and pass it here
+  // Android:
   deviceToken: "<deviceToken used for push notification>" }

 type Props = {};
 export default class App extends Component<Props> {

-  onZenderPlayerClose(event) {
+  // Use this callback to handle when the users wants to close the view onZenderPlayerClose(event) {
     console.log('Zender Player Close Event');
   }

-  onZenderPlayerQuizShareCode(event) {
+  // This callback provides you with the information to make a shareobject with a deeplink onZenderPlayerQuizShareCode(event) {
     console.log('Zender Player Share code Event');
     console.log('Share text: '+event.shareText);